goldstack/goldstack/workspaces/docs/docs/templates/lambda-api/index.md

 ### Adding environment variables

-Environment variables are defined in the Terraform source code for this module.
+Environment variables are defined in the Terraform source code for this template.
 Specifically they are defined in the `infra/aws/lambda_routes.tf` file in the resource `resource "aws_lambda_function" "this"`.
 Note that all lambdas share the same environment variables.
 By default, there are a few environment variables specified:

 ```hcl
  environment {